Jegarde/RecNet-Login/README.md

 # RecNet-Login
-This is a Python module, that allows you to acquire your RecNet authorization bearer token with your account credentials!
+This is a Python package, that allows you to acquire your RecNet bearer token with your account credentials!

 # Installation
 Done via git: